Diocese of Chichester: Bishops

 Three further bishops retired to West Sussex in 2013: Michael Langrish, former diocesan Bishop of Exeter, moved to Walberton; Christopher Morgan, former area Bishop of Colchester, lives in Worthing; and Geoffrey Rowell, retired Bishop in Europe and Bishop suffragan of Basingstoke, lived in Chichester until his death in 2017.

-Alternative episcopal oversight (for parishes in the diocese which do not accept the sacramental ministry of women priests) is provided (as of 2016) by the diocesan bishop, following the Bishop of Horsham's decision to change his theological views regarding the ordination of women, and the appointment of a pro-women's ordination Bishop of Lewes.
+There is no alternative episcopal oversight (for parishes in the diocese which reject the ministry of priests who are women) in the diocese because the ordinary (Martin Warner) does not ordain women as priests.

 Episcopal areas

 From 1974 until 2013 (by area scheme from 1984 onwards), episcopal oversight of the diocese was divided: the Bishop of Chichester retained direct oversight of a coastal area including the See city and Brighton, and delegated Ordinary authority for the rest of West and East Sussex to the area Bishops of Horsham and of Lewes respectively.

 History

 Christianity was introduced to the British Isles during the Roman occupation.
 When the Romans departed, there were waves of non-Christian invasions from northern Europe; these were mainly Angles, Saxons and Jutes.
 Celtic Christianity was driven, with the Celts, into the remote western parts of the islands.
 The south of England was settled by Saxons.
 After the invasions had finished, Roman missionaries evangelized the south east of England and Celtic missionaries the rest of the British Isles.

 The Kingdom of Sussex remained steadfastly non-Christian until the arrival of Saint Wilfrid in 681 AD.
 Wilfrid built his cathedral church in Selsey and dedicated it to Saint Peter.
 The original structure would have been made largely of wood.
 The stones from the old cathedral would have been used in the later church.
 Some stonework discovered in a local garden wall was believed to have come from the palm cross that stood outside the original cathedral and is now integrated into the war memorial that is in the perimeter wall outside the church.